s10th24b/GitHubRepoViewer/README.md

 - [X] Make ViewPager and TabLayout (done at 21.03.27)
 - [X] Take Advantage of SQLite & ROOM (done at 21.03.27)
 - [X] Introduce Retrofit for REST API (done at 21.03.28)
-- [ ] Add OkHttp for Control Retrofit Easier
+- [X] Add OkHttp to Control Retrofit Easier
 - [ ] Make Service Asynchronous with RxJava & Other Rx's
 - [ ] Add Infinite Scroll to Receive More Data
 - [ ] Preserve Data When Screen Rotates